notaigbe/notaigbe/README.md

 ### 🤝 Let's Connect

-If you're looking to collaborate on a project, hire a developer, or simply connect—feel free to reach out via [email](mailto:yourname@email.com) or [LinkedIn](https://linkedin.com/in/notaigbe).
+If you're looking to collaborate, discuss a technical project, or explore development opportunities—feel free to connect via [LinkedIn](https://linkedin.com/in/notaigbe) or [email](mailto:notaigbe@gnotable.ng).

 > *“Great software is built through clarity, collaboration, and craftsmanship.”*